-Five trail classes ranging from least developed (Class 1) to highly developed (Class 5) will uniformly apply to all trail types; however, some trail classes may not be applicable to a trail use (such as Class 5 Pack and Saddle).
-The actively managed uses, user preferences, setting, protection of sensitive resources and other management activities were considered to determine which trail class to apply.
-Trail classes describe the typical attributes but exceptions may occur.
+- 39 Five trail classes ranging from least developed (Class 1) to highly developed (Class 5) will - 40 uniformly apply to all trail types; however, some trail classes may not be applicable to a trail - use (such as Class 5 Pack and Saddle).
+The actively managed uses, user preferences, setting, protection of sensitive resources and other management activities were considered to - 43 determine which trail class to apply.
+Trail classes describe the typical attributes but same physical location but is described differently for seasonal purposes.

+exceptions may occur.
 The trail class that most closely matches the managed objective for a trail is applied.
 Only one trail class may be applied to a trail or trail segment.
 See figure E-1 for the general trail class criteria and figure E-2 for photo examples of each trail class.